6 Stages of AI-Based Testing You MUST know!

 “The real risk with AI isn’t malice but competence.
 A super-intelligent AI will be extremely good at accomplishing its goals, and if those goals aren’t aligned with ours, we’re in trouble.”

-The words were wise, but for QA and software testing they portray a whole new image of AI implementation.
+The words were wise, but for QA and software testing they portray a whole new image of Artificial Intelligence implementation.
 No technology can ever replace its creator; the control is always within the reach!

-There is no need to feel attacked by AI as it won’t replace QA teams and experienced professionals.
-Instead of considering it an enemy, AI is going to be an ultimate support towards high computing, valuable performance, agility, time balance with more accessibility as well as accountability.
+There is no need to feel attacked by it as it won’t replace QA teams and experienced professionals.
+Instead of considering it an enemy, it is going to be an ultimate support towards high computing, valuable performance, agility, time balance with more accessibility as well as accountability.

 Businesses are putting more efforts to test and maintain their software product’s quality and that’s why you must learn the following 6 stages of AI-Based Testing: